xharris/blankejs/love2d/lua/blanke/docs/net_entity.md

-num net_owner_id            -- id of the client this object belongs to num net_uuid                -- id unique to this object on the entire network bool net_object             -- whether or not this object was sent from another client
+num net_owner_id            -- id of the client this object belongs to num net_uuid                -- id unique to this object on the entire network bool net_object             -- whether or not this object was sent from another client bool keep_on_disconnect		-- doesn't disappear from the network when a player leaves
 ```

 ## net_sync_vars